page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Profit splits – 10/10

 Topstep is as generous as it gets when it comes to profit splitting.
-If you sign up for a Pro Account after you become a funded trader, you keep your first $10,000 in profits and 90% after that.
+After you become a funded trader, you keep your first $10,000 in profits and 90% after that.
 No one in the industry is as generous.

 Scaling opportunities – 6/10